phpredis/phpredis/README.markdown

 *port* integer.
 The TCP port to connect to.
 *key* string.
 The key to migrate.
 *destination-db* integer.
 The target DB.
 *timeout* integer.
 The maximum amount of time given to this transfer.
+*copy* boolean, optional.
+Should we send the COPY flag to redis *replace* boolean, optional.
+Should we send the REPLACE flag to redis
 ##### *Examples*
 ~~~
 $redis->migrate('backup', 6379, 'foo', 0, 3600);
+$redis->migrate('backup', 6379, 'foo', 0, 3600, true, true); /* copy and replace */
+$redis->migrate('backup', 6379, 'foo', 0, 3600, false, true); /* just REPLACE flag */
 ~~~